Open for applications:

 Projects must be delivered by 31 March 2028.

 We are confident that our website provides you will all the details you require to help you prepare a Phase 4 Public Sector Decarbonisation Scheme application.
-However, should you have any questions please contact our expert team; [email protected]
+However, should you have any questions please contact our expert team; [email protected].

 Alongside the Department for Energy Security and Net Zero we have produced a series of Phase 4 Public Sector Decarbonisation Scheme videos.
 These are designed to help you navigate the new scheme.

-Your Phase 4 PSDS application forms
+Phase 4 PSDS Project Programme template

 Please download an application form suitable for your Phase 4 Public Sector Decarbonisation Scheme application.
 We attach two forms.
 The first, is for those applying for up to 30 sites and the second, extended application form, is for those applying for more 30 sites.